 The Shortest Version

-When operating in the UKACs, follow all the RSGB rules in the normal way.
+When operating in the UKACs, follow all the RSGB rules as normal.

-The GMDX Celtic Knot Competition does not conflict in any way with the RSGB UKACs.
+The GMDX VHF-UHF Celtic Knot Competition does not conflict in any way with the RSGB UKACs.

 We are only asking stations in England to think more often about beaming North and West – and to remember that most of your QSOs with Celtic-area stations are likely to be very high scoring.

 The Short Version

 - Enter the UKACs in the normal way.